Azure/node-label-operator/docs/aadpodidentity.md

     ClientID: <identity-client-id>
 ```

-Then run `kubectl apply -f <aadpodidentity-config-file>.yaml`.
+Then run `kubectl apply -f <sample-aadpodidentity-config-file>.yaml`.

 Create an AzureIdentityBinding configuration file for each AzureIdentity that you created.
-User selector 'node-label-operator'.
+Use selector 'node-label-operator'.

+`<sample-aadpodidentitybinding-config-file>.yaml`:

 ```yaml
 apiVersion: "aadpodidentity.k8s.io/v1"